 - No backrest to lean against for support

 - The portable-style models may tip forward as you lean down to wash feet or legs.

 - This rests at the height of the tub wall, which tends to be too low for tall individuals to easily sit down on or stand up from.

 - Bathtub Board Bench Combo

-- The seat rests on the tub wall, which often tends to be too low for tall individuals to easily sit down on and stand up from.
+- The seat rests at or near the height of the tub wall.
+If you are tall this height could be difficult to easily sit down on and stand up from.

 - Makes it more difficult to tuck the shower curtain inside.